TylerMclaughlin/computational_harmony_v2/readme.md

 ## History

 This repo started when I tried [answering my own question](https://music.stackexchange.com/questions/67293/ranking-dominant-chord-alterations-by-dissonance) about ranking dominant 7th extensions by dissonance.
-I realized the notion of dissonance is hard to define and complicated, but I also started to appreciate brightness and darkness as a second axis or property that may be used for thinking about harmonies and scales.
+I learned the notion of dissonance is hard to define and complicated, but I also started to appreciate brightness and darkness as a second axis or property that may be used for thinking about harmonies and scales.

-A refactored version of my earlier project titled ["Network Theory of Jazz Scales"](https://github.com/TylerMclaughlin/computational-harmony).
+This project is a completely refactored version of my earlier project titled ["Network Theory of Jazz Scales"](https://github.com/TylerMclaughlin/computational-harmony).
 Aside from many implementation details, the biggest change is the representation of scale networks as directed graphs, where the directed edges convey whether a given scale transition is bright-to-dark or dark-to-bright (arrows now point from bright-to-dark).
-The symmetry between darkness and brightness in music theory underlies the increasingly talked about concept of "negative harmony", discovered by Ernst Levy in 1985 and popularized by Jacob Collier.
+The symmetry between darkness and brightness in music theory underlies the increasingly shared concept of "negative harmony", discovered by Ernst Levy in 1985 and popularized by Jacob Collier.

 ## Defining brightness and darkness.